Employer

 Original work order modal

 With a clearer understanding of our users and an analysis of the current app, I collaborated with stakeholders to develop a flow map outlining the platform’s most-used screens, key interactions, and priority action items.
-High-use screens were highlighted in blue, key interactions marked with red lines, and critical actions outlined in boxes.
-This visualization served as a roadmap for identifying areas in need of redesign and optimization.

 Flow map of highest-use screens (blue boxes), key interactions (red lines), and top action items (outlined boxes)